sreenu51/docker-vault/README.md

 <snip>
 ```

-4) Then (in this case) you can auth with the root token
+4) Authenticate to the vault with root

 / # vault auth 112f9aa7-352f-a988-76d2-66f08599013e